sighupio/module-logging/docs/releases/unreleased.md

 - [[#189](https://github.com/sighupio/module-logging/pull/189)]: Fixed a bug with `minio-ha`, where the image for the `mc` utility was missing the tag and using latest in consequence.
 This could lead to issues when upstream releases breaking changes.
 - Logging Operated: Increased fluentd's default resource requests (1 CPU, 700 Mi Memory) and limits (2 CPU, 1.5 Gi Memory) and fluentbit's default requests (CPU: 100m, Memory: 100M) based on latest usage statistics on production clusters.
 - Configs: Increased the overall flush threads count on all the output plugins to improve flush performance over the network.
+- Loki Configs: Increased the overall flush threads count on all the output plugins to improve flush performance over the network.

 ## Breaking Changes 💔